caliskanmurat/qgis_sentinel2_image_downloader_plugin/README.md

 <br/>

-<b> The size of quicklook images are much smaller compared to the original Sentinel-2 images.
+The size of quicklook images are much smaller compared to the original Sentinel-2 images.
 Therefore, downloading them is much faster compared to original ones and can be used to determine which original images are desired to be downloaded.
-In this section

 <br/>